eliasright/Form-Builder/README.md

-# Custom Form Builder
+# Dynamic Form Builder

-This is my attempt at creating a custom form builder and renderer from scratch using Vue 3, TypeScript, and PrimeVue.
-The project demonstrates dynamic form generation from JSON schemas with a drag-and-drop builder interface.
+A full-featured form builder built from scratch with Vue 3, TypeScript, and PrimeVue.
+This project demonstrates dynamic form generation with drag-and-drop interface, conditional logic, and JSON schema-based architecture.

-**Note:** While this implementation showcases custom development capabilities, for production applications I would recommend using established solutions like [Vueform](https://vueform.com/) which is more polished and have extensive community support.
+**The Challenge:** Build a production-quality form builder that non-technical users can actually use.
+Include conditional logic, validation, and proper TypeScript type safety throughout the entire codebase.

+**Why build from scratch?** To understand the architecture and challenges of building a complex, stateful UI application.
+Libraries like Vueform exist and work great, but building this taught me how they work under the hood and exposed design patterns I wouldn't have learned otherwise.

-## Features
+## Key Features

-### Core Functionality
-- **Dynamic Form Builder** - Drag-and-drop interface for creating forms
+- **14+ form element types** including text inputs, numbers, dates, file uploads, selections, and layout elements
+- **Drag and drop builder** with visual editor
+- **Conditional logic** to show/hide fields based on user input
+- **Built-in validation** with custom error messages
+- **Dark mode** support
+- **Fully responsive** design for desktop and mobile
+- **Zero `any` types** - 100% type-safe TypeScript implementation
-- **JSON Schema-based** - Forms are generated from structured JSON schemas
+- **Export/Import** forms as JSON schemas

-- **Form Renderer** - Separate view for end-users to fill out forms
-- **Real-time Preview** - Instant preview of form changes
+## What It Does

+### The Builder Experience
+Imagine being able to drag form elements onto a canvas, configure them with a settings panel, and instantly see your form come to life.
+That's exactly what this does:

+- **Drag & Drop Interface** - Grab elements from the sidebar and drop them where you want
+- **Live Configuration** - Click any element to edit its properties in real-time
+- **Visual Feedback** - See exactly what your users will see as you build
+- **Schema Export** - Save your work as JSON to use anywhere

-### Form Elements (14+ Types)
+### Form Elements (14+ types)
-- **Input Fields**: Text, Number, Email, Phone, Textarea
+- **Text Inputs**: Single-line text, multi-line textarea, email, phone numbers
+- **Numbers**: With min/max validation and decimal support
-- **Selection**: Radio buttons, Select dropdowns, Checkboxes
+- **Choices**: Radio buttons, select dropdowns, multi-select checkboxes
-- **Advanced**: Date picker, Image upload
+- **Advanced**: Date pickers with custom formats, image upload with preview
-- **Layout**: Headings, Paragraphs, Dividers
+- **Layout**: Headings, paragraphs, and dividers to structure forms

 ### Advanced Features
-- **Conditional Logic** - Show/hide fields based on other field values
+- **Conditional Logic**: Show/hide fields based on other field values
-- **Form Validation** - Required fields and data type validation
-- **Import/Export** - Save and load form schemas
+- **Smart Validation**: Required fields, format validation, custom error messages
+- **Import/Export**: Save forms to localStorage or download as JSON
-- **Theme Support** - Light and dark mode
+- **Dark Mode**: Light and dark theme support
-- **Responsive Design** - Works on desktop and mobile
+- **Responsive**: Works on phones, tablets, and desktops

-## Tech Stack
+## Tech Stack & Why I Chose It

-- **Framework**: Vue 3.5.22 with Composition API
+- **Vue 3 (Composition API)**: Modern reactivity system with clean state management patterns
-- **Language**: TypeScript for type safety
+- **TypeScript**: Zero `any` types in the entire codebase.
+Full type safety throughout.
-- **UI Library**: PrimeVue 4.4.1 for professional components
-- **Icons**: PrimeIcons for consistent iconography
-- **Drag & Drop**: VueDraggable for element reordering
+- **PrimeVue**: Professional UI component library for inputs, buttons, and modals
+- **VueDraggable**: Handles drag-and-drop functionality
+- **Vite**: Fast dev server and build tool

+### Code Quality
+TypeScript implementation follows strict patterns:
-- **Build Tool**: Vite for fast development and building
+- Proper interfaces for all form schemas and components

-## Schema Structure

-Forms are defined using a flexible JSON schema format:
+- Shared utility functions with generic types
+- Zero `any` types in the entire codebase
+- Extracted duplicate logic into reusable helper functions

+## How It Works Under the Hood

+The entire form is defined as JSON.
+This was a key design decision - I wanted forms to be portable, versionable, and easy to store in a database.
+Here's what a simple form looks like:

 ```json
 {